-19. Are algebra and geometry courses taken prior to high school required and automatically included on the transcript now that are graduation requirements?
+19. Are algebra and geometry courses taken prior to high school required and automatically included on the transcript now that they are graduation requirements?

-Answer: No, courses taken prior to 9th grade are not automatically included on the high school transcript even if they are state graduation requirements.
-Courses taken prior to high school may only be included on the transcript if high school credit is awarded and only at the student or family's request.
-If the student or family chooses to use these courses for high school then they must be included on the transcript.
-High school students may meet mathematics graduation requirements without receiving credit for courses taken prior to 9th grade through a variety of options.
-WAC 180-51-068, section 2, has information regarding the mathematics graduation minimum requirements and options for students entering the ninth grade beginning July 1, 2015.
+Answer: For school years prior to the 2019-20 school year, courses taken prior to high school may only be included on the transcript if high school credit is awarded and only at the student or family's request.
+If the student or family requests to use these courses for high school then they must be included on the transcript.